-IMPERIAL BEACH introduced amendments to its animal ordinance featuring an "owner/guardian" substitution
+IMPERIAL BEACH introduced amendments to its animal ordinance featuring an "owner/guardian" substitution with the

-unanimously passed the guardian proposal.
+the guardian proposal.
 Second and final passage July 19, 2006.

-CITY AND COUNTY OF SAN FRANCISCO made 3 separate amendments to its animal ordinance in late 2005
+CITY AND COUNTY OF SAN FRANCISCO made 3 separate amendments to its animal ordinance in late 2005 including

-Control and Welfare meets monthly, second Thursday except December, City Hall.
+Welfare meets monthly, second Thursday except December, City Hall.
 Agendas, Minutes & More

 Lawmaking body is Board of Supervisors, 11 members, elected by district.